Freifunk-Dresden/Blog/_posts/2019-06-17-FFDD-Server-update-v1.0.6_fix5.md

 ---
 layout: post
-title: FFDD-Server update v1.0.6_fix5
+title: FFDD-Server Update v1.0.6_fix5
-author:
+author: Sven Kinne
 category: Firmware
 ---

 Ein neues Update für die Gateway Server ist erschienen.

-# Neuerungen:
+#### Neuerungen:
-- fastd: add support to restrict any new connection to a server. should be used when server has too much connections and is overloaded. in this case we must change backbones in clients
+- **fastd:** add support to restrict any new connection to a server. should be used when server has too much connections and is overloaded. in this case we must change backbones in clients

-**New */etc/nvram.conf* Option:**
+##### New *`/etc/nvram.conf`* Option:

 ```
 # to accept all in comming connection, set this to 0 or remove this line.
 # When set to 1, only already known connections are accepted. this may be used